thecommunitydigitallibrary/cdl-platform/backend/README.md

 ---

 #### POST
-For a user to log into the CDL.
+For a user to log in.
 [Implementation File](https://github.com/thecommunitydigitallibrary/cdl-platform/blob/dev/backend/app/views/users.py).

 ##### Requires
 Requires the following in the request body:

-- ``username``: The CDL username of the account.
+- ``username``: The username of the account.
-- ``password``: The CDL password of the account.
+- ``password``: The password of the account.

 ##### Returns
 On success, status ``200`` with the following JSON body fields: